 - Delegate.
 Repeat after us: You don’t have to do it all.
 Focus on one or two things, like providing the main dish and setting a beautiful table, and delegate the rest.
 Host a potluck (make sure to assign specific items to guests so you don’t get three types of yams), order-out appetizers and sides, or rent dishes (no clean-up!).
 Taking things off your plate (pardon the pun) will allow you to enjoy and visit with your guests.

 - Keep décor simple.
 A walk around the neighborhood can provide ample inspiration for a simple centerpiece of leaves and berries.
 Have children?
 Put them to work painting pumpkins or pinecones.
 Add neutral linens and a few herbs to garnish food platters and voila - you have a beautiful table.

 - Lighting sets the mood.
 One word: candles.
 Ok, and two words: twinkle lights.
 According to Megan, Events Assistant, these two things work wonders on your table and throughout your home.

 - Delicious food made easy.
 The key to a “wow” main course?
 Chef Shawn stresses marinating and/or brining your meats.
 Also, make sure you taste your food throughout the cooking process to adjust salt or other seasonings.
-Finally, a word-to-the-wise from Chef Dominic.
-Only leave 1-2 appetizers to put together during the party.
+Finally, a word-to-the-wise from Winery Chef Dominic Orsini: Only leave 1-2 appetizers to put together during the party.
 Everything else should be made ahead so you can heat-and-serve.

 - Have a well-stocked beverage station.
 Even if dinner is running a little late, no one will notice if there is plenty of wine and cocktails.
 Up the ante with a recommendation from Karen, our Special Events Service Manager: Have one “spotlight wine” to serve as a conversation starter, such as an older Cabernet Sauvignon or a large format bottle (don’t be afraid of big bottles!